-Millions of businesses, large and small rely on Google Adwords to find new customers, grow their database and ultimately improve their bottom line.
-If you’re a small business owner, and you’re not sure whether you should run a Google Adwords campaign, the following six reasons may change you mind:
+Millions of businesses, large and small rely on Google Adwords to find new customers, grow their database and ultimately, improve their bottom line.
+If you’re a small business owner, and you’re not sure whether you should run a Google Adwords campaign, the following six reasons may change your mind:

 - You don’t need a large budget

 Advertising with Google Adwords won’t break the bank.
 Contrary to popular belief, you don’t need a large budget to advertise online.
 In fact, it’s better to start small and increase your spending once you know what works and what doesn’t.
 As a result, using Google Adwords is not only inexpensive, but more cost-effective than many other forms of advertising.